The men of Bidford-on-avon Parish

 Son of George and Jane Mayrick, of Salford road,Bidford.

 Sapper. service no 188908.
 Royal Engineers, railway oprerating div.
-Date of death 27th May 1918.
+Killed in action 27th May 1918.
 Objective of the railway divs was to get men and equipment to the front as close as possible, toiling around the clock, problems with shell fire and bombing from aircraft, meant casualties were suffered.
 173 men from railway companies lost thier lives.
 Thomas was probably killed during the German offensive of spring 1918, and his body evacuated back to the village of Proven,where field ambulances were encamped 17 miles NW of Ieper Belgium.
 Thomas was born in Bewdley and at the time of his enlistment was employed as a clerk for the Great Western Railway in Bidford.
-Buried at Mendinghem military cemetery.
+Wife Sarah E (Later Sarah Spratt) Buried at Mendinghem military cemetery.

 The newspaper cutting for Thomas.